 Areas of counselling I deal with

-My practice is near Monument Underground Station and about ten minutes walk from London Bridge Station.
+My practice is close to Borough Underground station and five minutes walk to London Bridge Station.

 I also offer sessions online via Zoom.